matinkaboli/matinkaboli.github.io/_posts/2019-01-26-what-is-the-best-programming-language-to-create-and-maintain-your-startup-project.md

 But there is something that we have to consider: _Speed is not everything_.
 You don't need to use the best language in order to create your startup.
 Because they take so much time and afford from your programmers.
-You just need to product an MVP version so that people can give you feedback!
-And also using high-level languages like PHP or Python is much more simpler and cheaper and faster.
+You just need to produce an MVP version so that people can give you feedback!
+And also using high-level languages like PHP or Python is much more simpler, cheaper, and faster to develop.
 So you can build your startup in less time!

 After you get the feedback from users and you're sure that your startup is going to be successful, you can think of changing the main language of the project.